-The Massachusetts STIP is developed annually, and covers a four-year period.
-STIP development is coordinated by the Capital Budget Section and OTP.
-Initially, the Capital Budget Section and OTP project available state and federal funding for the next five years, based on anticipated federal apportionments and anticipated state transportation funding.
+The Massachusetts STIP is developed annually.
+STIP development is coordinated by FAPRO and OTP.
+Initially, FAPRO and OTP project available state and federal funding for the next five years, based on anticipated federal apportionments and anticipated state transportation funding.
 This total is then reduced to account for regionally significant projects and programs.
 After such needs have been determined, formulas established by MARPA are applied to the remaining balance in order to calculate programming targets for each Regional Planning Association.
 Only after this process is complete can a project formally be considered part of the Commonwealth's transportation funding plan.

 Federal Aid Reimbursement.
-In Massachusetts, the reimbursement process is performed by the Federal Aid Reimbursement Section under the Office of the Chief Financial Officer within MassDOT.
+In Massachusetts, FAPRO manages the reimbursement process.